alexdray86/CLIFF/docs/index.rst

 Overview of the methods
 =======================

-**CLIFF** integrates cell subtype abundance and expression with bulk drug sensitivity to infer the cell subtypes’ drug susceptibility.
-CLIFF relies on a new mathematical model using cell-subtype- associated latent variables, which we resolve with an Expectation-Maximization algorithm.
+**CLIFF** uncovers the impact of specific cell subtypes on drug response by integrating single-cell RNA-seq and ex-vivo drug sensitivity assays. **CLIFF** integrates cell subtype abundance and expression with bulk drug sensitivity to infer the cell subtypes’ drug susceptibility.
+Cell subtype abundance / expression might be known if a scRNA-seq of a given patient is available, or inferred with `CLIMB <https://github.com/alexdray86/CLIMB>`_ - or any other bulk deconvolution technique.

 .. image:: images/cliff_schemes3.png

+**CLIFF** relies on a new mathematical model using cell-subtype- associated latent variables, which we resolve with an Expectation-Maximization algorithm.

 :ref:`detailmethods`